vbocan/IPFLang/article/IPFLang_CSI_Article_v2.md

 This paper introduced IPFLang, a domain-specific language for standardizing intellectual property fee calculations.
 The key contributions are:

-1. **Language specification** with declarative syntax designed for legal professionals with minimal technical training, featuring keyword-based operators (EQ, GT, AND) rather than symbolic notation.
+1. **Language specification** with declarative syntax designed for readability, featuring keyword-based operators (EQ, GT, AND) rather than symbolic notation, explicit block delimiters, and domain-specific primitives for currency and temporal operations.

 2. **Currency-aware type system** supporting 161 ISO 4217 currencies with compile-time prevention of cross-currency arithmetic errors, formalized through typing rules with proven soundness properties.

-3. **Static verification algorithms** for completeness checking (ensuring all input combinations produce defined outputs with O(∏|Dᵢ|) complexity) and monotonicity verification (ensuring fees behave predictably with respect to numeric inputs).
+3. **Static analysis algorithms** for completeness checking (exhaustive verification for domains ≤10⁶ providing formal guarantees, boundary-based testing for larger domains) and monotonicity verification (ensuring fees behave predictably with respect to numeric inputs).

 4. **Provenance tracking** with counterfactual analysis supporting auditability requirements for regulatory compliance and dispute resolution.

 5. **Reference implementation** validated through 266 passing tests and verification against official EPO and USPTO fee schedules.

 **Impact.** For practitioners, IPFLang offers transparent, verifiable fee calculations with audit trails.
 For patent offices, the standard provides machine-readable fee schedule specifications enabling third-party tool development.
-For the research community, IPFLang demonstrates that formal verification techniques can be made accessible in domain-specific contexts.
+For the research community, IPFLang demonstrates that formal verification techniques can be applied to domain-specific regulatory contexts.

-**Future work** will address current limitations through: (1) REST API implementation conforming to OpenAPI standards for enterprise integration; (2) expanded jurisdiction coverage through community contributions; (3) cross-domain pilots applying IPFLang patterns to tax calculations and customs duties; (4) formal mechanization of type safety proofs in a proof assistant such as Coq or F*; and (5) user studies with IP practitioners to empirically validate accessibility claims.
+**Future work** will address current limitations through: (1) REST API implementation conforming to OpenAPI standards for enterprise integration; (2) expanded jurisdiction coverage through community contributions; (3) cross-domain pilots applying IPFLang patterns to tax calculations and customs duties; (4) formal mechanization of type safety proofs in a proof assistant such as Coq or F*; and (5) **user studies with IP practitioners to empirically evaluate the readability and usability of the DSL syntax**, addressing the current gap between design-based readability claims and empirical validation.

 The open-source implementation is available at https://github.com/vbocan/IPFLang under GPLv3.